angusmillar/Deprecated-Pyro/README.md

 **Pyro.Smart (Project)**

-This project implments SMART (SMART on FHIR) elements.
+This project implements SMART (SMART on FHIR) elements.
 Currently under development and not used by the server as yet.

 **Pyro.Smart_Test (Project)**